List of road-rail bridges: Vietnam

 Many Vietnamese mainline railway bridges have small paths or roads (for pedestrians, bikes, mopeds & other small vehicles that can fit) attached to one or both of their sides.
 Some of these paths are wider, which supports larger & heavier vehicles.

 This list covers railway bridges in Vietnam that have these paths fixed on their sides (unless stated otherwise).
 The list may not cover all existing Vietnamese road-rail bridges & may not update future changes to the bridges listed below.

+Kỳ Lam Railway Bridge in Quảng Nam, with side paths for mopeds.

+Thăng Long Bridge in Hà Nội, carrying road traffic on its upper deck and rail traffic on its lower deck.

+Bến Đền Bridge in Lào Cai.